roguesherlock/blog-2020/src/pages/mental-models/index.md

 *Corollary*: Be really pessimistic when estimating.
 Assume the average case will be slightly worse than the hypothetical worst case.

-*Note*: While I agree with the general conlusion of planning fallacy, I tend to disagree with the reasoning for the same.
-It's not that humans are bad at esitmating their undertakings, it's just that we have more nonlinearities in today's world (more on this later).
+*Note*: While I agree with the general conclusion of planning fallacy, I tend to disagree with the reasoning for the same.
+It's not that humans are bad at estimating their undertakings, it's just that we have more nonlinearities in today's world (more on this later).

 <br/>